BerhardPaw/BeatBuddyBass/README.md

 Configuration
 ---------

-The program comes with a configuration file, config.js, that defines the BeatBuddy rockDrumsWithBass drum map, a template for the midi zero track to be added to each generated midi file and directory paths, relative or absolute, for the input and output directories:
+The program comes with a configuration file, config.js, that defines the BeatBuddy rockDrumsWithBass drum map plus a template for the midi zero track to be added to each generated midi file and the directory paths, relative or absolute, for the input and output directories:

 ```javascript
 module.exports = {